BiDAlab/HuMIdb/README.md

 # HuMIdb dataset (Human Mobile Interaction database)
-HuMIdb dataset, a novel multimodal mobile database that comprises more than 5 GB from a wide range of mobile sensors acquired under unsupervised scenario.
+HuMIdb dataset is a novel multimodal mobile database that comprises more than 5 GB from a wide range of mobile sensors acquired under unsupervised scenario.

 ## INSTRUCTIONS FOR DOWNLOADING HuMIdb dataset
 1) [Download license agreement](http://atvs.ii.uam.es/atvs/licenses/HuMIdb_license_agreement.pdf), send by email one signed and scanned copy to **atvs@uam.es** according to the instructions given in point 2.